by Ashley Adum

 Cline's future dystopia where most people live out their lives in a virtual world was breathtaking if not a bit tedious in the beginning as there was so much explaining of the universe.
 As a dedicated fantasy and sci-fi reader, this is not the first world I found myself wanting to travel to at least for a day because at the end of that day, people are still starving to death.
 Some other worlds I would love to visit include:

 I considered putting Middle Earth second on this list, but if I'm being honest, Narnia was the first experience I had with a world outside my own.
 Putting the Jesus Lion aside, this place was amazing to an 8 or 9 year old.
 Talking animals, child royalty, and the first bad guy I can remember truly being unnerved by.
-I mean as fantastic and detailed Narnia was to still live on in my imagination, Jadis is probably what I remember the most from The Lion, the Witch, and the Wardrobe.
+I mean as fantastic and detailed as Narnia was to still live on in my imagination, Jadis is probably what I remember the most from The Lion, the Witch, and the Wardrobe outside of stepping out of a cupboard and into an entirely new universe.

 Yeah, because I was really going to leave it off.
 Tolkien's world is probably one of the most layered and in depth universes in existence.
 Any person who creates multiple languages and writes out songs and poetry using them is definitely dedicated to his craft.